vpatidar-systango/hello-world/README.md

 The servers should be running at: <br/> [localhost:8000](https://localhost:8000)

 ## Running the server in Docker Container

 #Prerequisite For Docker Configuration

-Docker and Docker compose must be install on the system.
+Docker and docker compose must be install on the system.

 #Steps to run app in docker container :-
   1. Go to project folder